 Name • • • • • • • • • • • • • • • • • • • • KLONDIKE ISD Employee Handbook.
-I agree to policies, and procedures defined or referenced in this Employees have the option of receiving the han dbook in electronic format or hard copy.
-For the electronic format go to http://klondike.com esc17.net/ and click on "Staff".
-Please indicate your choice by checking the app propriate box below: ☐ I choose to receive the employee handbe accessing it according to the instructions ook in electronic format and accept responsibility for s provided. ☐ I choose to receive a hard copy of the en nployee handbook. may supersede, modify, or render obsolete the i change.
+I agree to policies, and procedures defined or referenced in this Employees have the option of receiving the har ndbook in electronic format or hard copy.
+For the electronic format go to http://klondike. esc17.net/ and click on "Staff".
+Please indicate your choice by checking the ap propriate box below: ☐ I choose to receive the employee handb accessing it according to the instruction book in electronic format and accept responsibility for as provided. ☐ I choose to receive a hard copy of the ex mployee handbook. may supersede, modify, or render obsolete the change.
 I understand that changes in district policies information summarized in this book.
-As the district esponsibility for reading and abiding by the changes.
-I understand that no modifications to contractual relationships are intended by this handbook. al relationships or alterations of at-will employment I understand that I have an obligation to inform in personal information such as phone number, contacting my supervisor or the superintendent explanation.
+As the district responsibility for reading and abiding by the changes I understand that no modifications to contracturelationships are intended by this handbook. al relationships or alterations of at-will employment I understand that I have an obligation to inform in personal information such as phone number, contacting my supervisor or the superintendent explanation.
 Signature Date